At a glance

 Woodward Buildings is named after Professor Joan Woodward, a leading academic in Organisation Theory and the second woman to ever receive a chair at Imperial College.
 Woodward was a pioneer for empirical research in organisational structures and analytical frameworks that establish the link between technology and production systems.

-As the local area is rapidly developing with a number of new buildings currently being constructed (including a new Imperial hall), there may be times when nearby construction sites can be a little noisy.
+As the local area is rapidly developing with a number of new buildings currently being constructed (including Imperial's new Kemp Porter Buildings), there may be times when nearby construction sites can be slightly noisy.

 Please note that some of the rooms and kitchens in Woodward Buildings overlook the Acton Cemetery.